Analysis of elastic $\alpha$-$^{12}$C scattering with global optimization in the cluster effective field theory: Introduction

-This study establishes a new data-driven framework that integrates the cluster EFT with machine-learning-based global optimization.
+This study establishes a new data-driven framework that integrates the cluster EFT with DE-MCMC optimization.
 Unlike conventional $R$-matrix or manually tuned analyses, the present approach performs an automated exploration of the entire high-dimensional parameter space, thereby avoiding dependence on initial guesses and preventing the fit from being trapped in local minima.
 The sequential use of the DE and MCMC algorithms ensures statistically robust convergence and provides a consistent quantification of parameter correlations and uncertainties.
 This methodology offers a reproducible and extensible strategy for determining the effective range parameters directly from experimental data, and it lays the groundwork for reliable extrapolation of the theory to astrophysical energy scales.

 The paper is organized in the following order.
-In Sect.
+In Sec.
 II, we describe construction of the cluster EFT and how it is applied to the elastic $\alpha$-$^{12}$C scattering.
-In Sect.
-III, we introduce the method to apply the machine learning to the analysis of elastic $\alpha$-$^{12}$C scattering and present the fitting results and consequent uncertainty.
-In Sect.
+In Sec.
+III, we introduce the method to apply DE-MCMC optimization to the analysis of elastic $\alpha$-$^{12}$C scattering and present the fitting results and the associated uncertainties.
+In Sec.
 IV, as applications of the fitting result, we present the result of the calculation of differential cross sections and phase shifts in the elastic $\alpha$-$^{12}$C scattering, and ANCs of the bound states of $^{16}$O. Section V is dedicated to the summary and concluding remarks of the work.
 Appendix A shows the detailed relations in the transformation between laboratory frame and center-of-mass frame and Appendix B explains in detail how to fix the effective range parameters.
 Appendix C summarizes the numerical values of 37 effective range parameters determined from DE and MCMC calculations.